 This module will set you on the path towards creating your first permaculture design.
 Using the information from previous modules, you will start gathering the information needed: goals from the people involved in the project, and observations from land itself.

 Jennifer Albanese and her husband, Cliff Davis, co-own Spiral Ridge Permaculture, a family run education company and a design and consulting studio.
 They also own Pig & Leaf Farm, selling organically grown produce and craft pork.
 Jennifer took her permaculture design course in 2007 from the Global Village Institute for Appropriate Technology and Ecovillage Training Center, but has been practicing permaculture since 2001, and first began organic gardening in 1999.
 She is currently resides on a 50 acre off grid farm, in a naturally built home, in middle TN.

 with Amy Stross

 Water is the most essential element to life on earth.
+Water is the great connector of all things, and it is where all ecological designs begin.
 In this module, you will learn how to take care of this precious resource not only in the landscape, but in your personal life as well.
-Water is the great connector of all things.
-You’ll learn strategies for managing water in the landscape and in the home to create an integrated permaculture design.

 Amy Stross is a permaculture gardener, writer, educator, and author of The Suburban Micro-Farm, with a varied background in home-scale food production.
 As a professional gardener and permaculture designer, she specializes in ecologically regenerative and productive landscapes.
 Her own (former) 0.10-acre micro-farm was a thriving example, including berry bushes, fruit trees, herbs, flowers, and vegetable gardens.
 Amy’s current adventure is transforming a 3-acre property into a micro-farm with her husband and mischievous farm cat.
 She reaches hundreds of thousands of people with her adventures and expertise in small-scale permaculture gardening on her popular website, TenthAcreFarm.com.